systemd/systemd/docs/CGROUP_DELEGATION.md

 you violate rule #2, as the root cgroup is managed by systemd and hence off limits to everybody else.

-Note that rule #1 is generally enforced by the kernel if cgroupsv2 is used: as soon as you add a process to a cgroup it is ensured the rule is not violated.
-On cgroupsv1 this rule didn't exist, and hence isn't enforced, even though it's a good thing to follow it then too.
-Rule #2 is not enforced on either cgroupsv1 nor cgroupsv2 (this is UNIX after all, in the general case root can do anything, modulo SELinux and friends), but if you ignore it you'll be in constant pain as various pieces of software will fight over cgroup ownership.
+Note that rule #1 is generally enforced by the kernel if cgroup v2 is used: as soon as you add a process to a cgroup it is ensured the rule is not violated.
+On cgroup v1 this rule didn't exist, and hence isn't enforced, even though it's a good thing to follow it then too.
+Rule #2 is not enforced on either cgroup v1 nor cgroup v2 (this is UNIX after all, in the general case root can do anything, modulo SELinux and friends), but if you ignore it you'll be in constant pain as various pieces of software will fight over cgroup ownership.

-Note that cgroupsv1 is currently the most deployed implementation, even though it's semantically broken in many ways, and in many cases doesn't actually do what people think it does. cgroupsv2 is where things are going, and most new kernel features in this area are only added to cgroupsv2, and not cgroupsv1 anymore.
-For example cgroupsv2 provides proper cgroup-empty notifications, has support for all kinds of per-cgroup BPF magic, supports secure delegation of cgroup trees to less privileged processes and so on, which all are not available on cgroupsv1.
+Note that cgroup v1 is currently the most deployed implementation, even though it's semantically broken in many ways, and in many cases doesn't actually do what people think it does. cgroup v2 is where things are going, and most new kernel features in this area are only added to cgroup v2, and not cgroup v1 anymore.
+For example cgroup v2 provides proper cgroup-empty notifications, has support for all kinds of per-cgroup BPF magic, supports secure delegation of cgroup trees to less privileged processes and so on, which all are not available on cgroup v1.

 ## Three Different Tree Setups 🌳

 systemd supports three different modes how cgroups are set up.
 Specifically:

-1. **Unified** — this is the simplest mode, and exposes a pure cgroupsv2 logic.
+1. **Unified** — this is the simplest mode, and exposes a pure cgroup v2 logic.
 In this mode `/sys/fs/cgroup` is the only mounted cgroup API file system and all available controllers are exclusively exposed through it.

-2. **Legacy** — this is the traditional cgroupsv1 mode.
+2. **Legacy** — this is the traditional cgroup v1 mode.
 In this mode the various controllers each get their own cgroup file system mounted to `/sys/fs/cgroup/<controller>/`.
 On top of that systemd manages its own cgroup hierarchy for managing purposes as `/sys/fs/cgroup/systemd/`.

 3. **Hybrid** — this is a hybrid between the unified and legacy mode.
-It's set up mostly like legacy, except that there's also an additional hierarchy `/sys/fs/cgroup/unified/` that contains the cgroupsv2 hierarchy.
-(Note that in this mode the unified hierarchy won't have controllers attached, the controllers are all mounted as separate hierarchies as in legacy mode, i.e. `/sys/fs/cgroup/unified/` is purely and exclusively about core cgroupsv2 functionality and not about resource management.)
-In this mode compatibility with cgroupsv1 is retained while some cgroupsv2 features are available too.
+It's set up mostly like legacy, except that there's also an additional hierarchy `/sys/fs/cgroup/unified/` that contains the cgroup v2 hierarchy.
+(Note that in this mode the unified hierarchy won't have controllers attached, the controllers are all mounted as separate hierarchies as in legacy mode, i.e. `/sys/fs/cgroup/unified/` is purely and exclusively about core cgroup v2 functionality and not about resource management.)
+In this mode compatibility with cgroup v1 is retained while some cgroup v2 features are available too.
 This mode is a stopgap.
 Don't bother with this too much unless you have too much free time.